esl/MongooseIM/doc/open-extensions/inbox.md

 </iq>
 ```

-If the properties of a certain entry were to be fetch, it can easily be done with:
+If the properties of a certain entry were to be fetched, it can easily be done with:
 ```xml
 <iq id='some_unique_id' type='get'>
   <query xmlns='erlang-solutions.com:xmpp:inbox:0#conversation' jid='bob@localhost'/>